- Low Carb / High Fat Diet: Why go Keto?

 I suggest making ketorade using the recipe below to get your sodium and potassium and taking magnesium in a pill form.
 I drink a liter of ketorade daily off trail and two liters daily when backpacking.

 Sodium (Na): 5000 – 7000 mg / day or 13 – 18 g of salt / day (there are 388 mg of Na in 1 gram of salt).

-Potassium (K): 1000 – 3500 mg / day.
+Potassium (K): 1000 – 3500 mg / day, available as No Salt.

 Magnesium (Mg): 300 – 500 mg / day.
 Magnesium glycinate as a daily supplement is easy and affordable.

 Electrolytes need to be tracked, just like food, do not guess your intake or assume your “electrolyte supplement” will meet your needs, for example, Nuun Electrolyte tablets only have 172.5 mg of sodium (only 4% of need or 4800 mg short), 48.5 mg of potassium (only 5% or need or 950 mg short) and 12.5 mg of magnesium (only 4% of need or 290 mg short).
 Most electrolytes supplements follow this pattern of falling short of actual needs.

 Ideal keto friendly backpacking foods including breakfasts, lunches, dinners and snacks are meals that are stable without refrigeration while being high in fat, moderate in protein and low in carbs.
 It’s a good idea to create your daily meal plans in your food tracking app pre-trip so you can visualize your macros and make adjustments as necessary.

 Your daily goal is to hit your protein macro requirement while staying below your daily carb limit.
 Fat is your lever, raise or lower your fat as necessary to hit your daily caloric goal.